mt025/jumpcutter/README.md

+# Project
+Partially working however having issues with 60fps videos and also using sub-optimal libaries.

+This is being re-written to work with .net, at same same time updating features

 # jumpcutter
 This project is a .NET fork of carykh/jumpcutter

 Automatically edits videos.
 Explanation here: https://www.youtube.com/watch?v=DQ8orIurGxw

-## Project Info:
-This is being re-written to work with .net, at same same time updating features

 ## Main Goals:
 * Show a detailed progress and percent for file processing